 If you truly want to do your part to help preserve our beautiful planet and your health, you need to ask three questions of your farmer:

 - What did this turkey eat?
-The answer should be mostly foraged grasses and greens, wild animals, with only a small amount of organic grains and feeds.
+You’re looking for a bird that lived on mostly foraged grasses and greens, wild animals, and only a small amount of organic grains and feeds.

 - How did this turkey live?
-The answer should be moving around from pasture to pasture with lots of sunlight.
+Happy turkeys move around from pasture to pasture and enjoy lots of sunlight.

 - What drugs was this turkey given?
-The answer should be none or only some medicines if they were sick.
+Ideally, none—or only some medicines if they were sick.

 Where Should I Start?